buy-quality-business-directory-database

 Segmenting and Targeting Your Audience

 The power of a comprehensive business database is the ability to create highly targeted segments.
-In fact, according to business directory services research, targeted campaigns based on detailed segmentation can improve conversion rates by 300% compared to generic approaches.
+Targeted campaigns based on detailed segmentation can improve conversion rates by 200-300% compared to generic approaches.

 How to segment data for better results: